Do you know the rules and regulations about passport expiry and validity? I learned the hard way about passport validity

 No time to read it now?
 Pin it for later!

 The Cautionary Tale

-(if you want to skip the back story and go straight to all the important stuff, scroll down the page)
+(if you want to skip the back story and go straight to all the important stuff, scroll down the page to Passport Expiry Rules)

 I was flying to Copenhagen in July 2016.
 The flight was in the evening from Vancouver International Airport and I had the whole day to finish packing.
 I had time for last-minute household chores, and I was looking forward to a leisurely trip to the airport.
 I was really looking forward to seeing Denmark again and reuniting with relatives.

 When I tried to check in for my flight that morning, the website wouldn’t complete the check-in.
 I noticed the expiry date on my passport when I was entering the passport number.
 But, it expired one week after I got back so I wasn’t initially worried.